agusroig/Eye-Exercise/README.md

 ## :dart: About ##

 This project was made for MITxPro web developer certification.
 These are animated eyeballs that follows the mouse movement.
+By clicking the navigation buttons on the right you can choose between 3 monsters and change background color.
-Ypu can check the live project on the following link:
+You can check the live project on the following link:

 [live project](https://agusroig.github.io/Eye-Exercise/)